catamtz3/AVL-verify/README.md

 ## Setting up

-Clone this repo, edit it locally, and push and submit to Gradescope, exactly as in P1.
+Clone your student repo, edit it locally, commit and push to GitLab, and submit to Gradescope, exactly as in P1.
 You should use Java 11 when working on this.

 You should only edit `VerifyAVL.java` and do not change the method signature.
 Though, feel free to add private methods as you see fit.

 ## The assignment

 Write Java code for an $`\Theta(n)`$ worst-case algorithm that verifies that a tree is actually an AVL tree in `VerifyAVL.java`.

 You may assume the nodes of the tree have the following definition given in `AVLNode.java`.